nadeem-1/Online-Music-Player/README.md

 # Online-Music-Player
-A responsive website of music player made using HTML, CSS, and JAVASCRIPT.
+A responsive Website(UI) of music player made using HTML, CSS, and JAVASCRIPT.

 # Website Link